A single strand of hair mainly comprises of hair root, shaft, and the end of your hair.

 Finally, there’s a thick glassy membrane covering the hair root, attaching it to the layer that lies below the epidermis known as the dermis.

-Supporting your hair through a healthy, wholesome diet ensures that you feed it with essential vitamins and minerals.
+Incorporating a supplement into your diet ensures that you feed your hair with essential vitamins and minerals.

 That’s right!
-While we all know that using a quality shampoo to rid of the dirt buildup is a great part of haircare, over-washing tends to strip your hair of its natural oils, making it drier, duller, and lifeless.
-Moreover, whenever you wet your hair, it expands from within.
-Repeated washing pushes your hair cuticle up, causing more breakage and split ends.
+While we all know that using a quality shampoo to get rid of the dirt buildup is a great part of haircare, over-washing tends to strip your hair of its natural oils, making it drier, duller, and lifeless.
+If possible try to wash your hair less frequently.

-We all know that conditioners help soften your hair, minimize tangling, and smooth out frizz.
-But don’t be afraid to go that extra mile for achieving a flawless look by deep conditioning your hair to lock in the moisture and get high-shine hair.
+Conditioners help soften your hair, minimize tangling, and smooth out frizz.
+For high porosity hair, I recommend applying coconut oil before washing.
+It helps to lock in the moisture and get high-shine hair.

 Cotton pillowcases draw out the moisture from your hair.
-Silk is a friction-free fabric as opposed to cotton that causes a lot of friction.
 Use a silk pillowcase to protect your hair while sleeping and wake up with less frizzy and more smooth, manageable hair.